-her niece Lindsay Edmunds, and her nephews Rick and Don Harrison.
+and her nephews Rick and Don Harrison.

-Marilyn is survived by her devoted sister Marion Edmunds; sons, RB (Susan) Harrison & John (Sherri) Harrison; her daughter Pamela Gordon (Geoff); grandchildren Lexi & Nate Gordon and Brian, Gregory, Lauren, and Will Harrison; nephews, David Edmunds and Jim (Jan) Harrison; great-nieces, Claire and Brynn (Daniel Bird) Vermilyea; and their childern, Jack and Logan Valli, Kate (Jeff) Vermilyea; and their childern, Jack and Logan Valli and Ryan and Megan Vermilyea.
-Family was of the utmost importance to Marilyn grew up in Mt.
+Marilyn is survived by her devoted sister Marion Edmunds; sons, RB (Susan) Harrison & John (Sherri) Harrison; her daughter Pamela Gordon (Geoff); grandchildren Lexi & Nate Gordon and Brian, Gregory, Lauren, and Will Harrison; nephews, David Edmunds and Jim (Jan) Harrison; great-nieces, Claire and Brynn (Daniel Bird) Edmunds, Jill Harrison, Molly (Marc) Valli, Kate (Jeff) Vermilyea; and their childern, Jack and Logan Valli and Ryan and Megan Vermilyea.
+Family was of the utmost importance to Marilyn & she delighted in spending time with them.
+Marilyn grew up in Mt.
 Lebanon and attended college at Mt.
 Holyoke, one of the seven sisters to the Ivies.
 Not only that, but she did it at 16-the youngest girl in her class.
 There she found a love of psychology and writing, two strengths that would stand her well later in life.
 Enjoying her independence, she also discovered her "going out" cocktail of a good Manhattan while spending school vacations with her Thomsen cousins, a tradition she continued throughout her time at Mt.
 Holyoke.